 January is a month traditionally noted for sacrifice.
 We give up smoking, overeating, or any poor habit in exchange for a healthier mind or body.

 We are well-known for our failures at these resolutions.
-43% of all people resolving in January expect to die before February, with the majority abandoning all hope by the end of January.
-Approximately 9% will see it through to succession.
+43% of all resolutions made in January are expected to fail before February.
+Approximately 9% will see it through successfully.

 It’s funny to me why humans persist in repeated attempts to succeed despite all the stats to the contrary.
 Is this a sign we are a hope-filled people, striving over adversity, struggling each new day to improve ourselves?
 Or, I tend to think, it’s more likely we satisfy the guilt we feel over many things we do.
 We have an idea in our heads, taken from family, society, and social media influencers, that tells us what we are currently engaged in is wrong.
-That results in anxiety, a current buzzword for any negative emotion we may feel.
+That results in anxiety, a common problem for many people.

-By setting a New Year’s resolution and stating it to the world, we are at least attempting.
+By setting a New Year’s resolution and stating it to the world, we are at least making an attempt at improving.
 That alone puts us above all those failing wretches who aren’t even trying, and even though we expect to fail in thirty days or less, maybe even look forward to it so we can resume the original lousy habit, we feel better.
 At least we tried, we tell ourselves, showing others our effort, satisfying participation in even the most futile plan.

 Being held accountable produces more success in diets and religious practices, but putting the burden of personal success on an outside source seems futile.
 I once asked a friend to act as my moral compass for a month.
 My motivation was to conduct maintenance to my standards.
 They agreed, mainly because they found it intriguing, and we were bored.
 It lasted less than three days before I called it off; they were uncomfortable critiquing my choices, and I found their judgment too rooted in Christian dogma.